japotter1/r-gis-practice/index.md

 Jada Potter - Updated 4/26/23

 Welcome!
 This repository contains a selection of GIS work I have completed for various classes at the University of Chicago.
-Though I began by only uploading maps based on work I had done in R, I later included a couple of R Markdown files, a PDF of a term paper that relied extensively on GIS analysis, and three map figures made in QGIS.
+Though I began by only uploading maps based on work I had done in R, I later included an ArcGIS Online map, a couple of R Markdown files, a PDF of a term paper that relied extensively on GIS analysis, and three map figures made in QGIS.

 All work in this repository is my own.
 Please note, however, that the name I use in some of the files is a name I no longer go by.